Risorse - Note applicative

 Figure 1.
 Overview of endospore-producing bacteria cell cycle.

 Figure 2.
-Merged image of soil bacilli stained with Syto 9 and propidium iodide (image captured on BioTek's Lionheart LX using a 60x dry objective).
+Merged image of soil bacilli stained with Syto 9 and propidium iodide (image captured on an Agilent BioTek Lionheart LX using a 60x dry objective).
 In comparison to a pour plate viability method that can take days (not shown), fluorescent staining is a rapid alternative taking only up to 2 hours depending on the staining protocol.

 Figure 3.
 Slide scanning at low magnification revealed regions of interest (4x brightfield raw image).

 Figure 4.
-Unresolved objects and background gradation (arrows) indicated additional targets may exist that lay outside a single focal plane (left; 20x brightfield raw image).
-Z-stacking was used to automatically capture multiple images at different focal heights (right).
+(A) Unresolved objects and background gradation (arrows) indicated additional targets may exist that lay outside a single focal plane (20x brightfield raw image).
+(B) Z-stacking was used to automatically capture multiple images at different focal heights.

 Figure 5.
-A z-projection was defined on a custom focal range of GFP and PI images taken from z-stack imaging (20x, two focal heights shown left for GFP and PI, merged z-projection shown right).
+A z-projection was defined on a custom focal range of GFP and PI images taken from z-stack imaging (20x, two focal heights for GFP and PI, merged z-projection).

 Figure 6.
 (A.) A primary mask was defined on the z-projection for objects meeting size and detection thresholds in GFP to obtain total cell counts (white); (B.) a subpopulation analysis using results of a secondary mask on PI (purple) was used to calculate percent PI positive (non-viable) cells.